Suspend, stop, or reset Compute Engine instances

 • You don't need to preserve the guest OS memory, device state, or application state.

-Resetting an instance is analogous to doing a reset of your computer, such as when you press a reset button or press and hold the power button.
-This doesn't perform a graceful reboot, and loss of unsaved data is possible.
-Resetting an instance is useful in the following scenarios:
+When you reset an instance, this action is similar to doing a reset of your computer, such as when you press a reset button or press and hold the power button.
+A reset operation doesn't perform a graceful reboot, and loss of unsaved data is possible.
+We recommend that you reset an instance in the following scenarios:

 • You want to re-initialize the instance to its boot state to help ensure optimal performance and stability.